How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git config --global user.email "your.email@example.com"

-2.3 Choosing and Setting Up Authentication
+2.3 Choosing and Preparing an Authentication Method

 • HTTPS